Yorams/pubquizunit/readme.md

 - [ ] Let the server also listen to port http to redirect clients to https.

 ### ToDo Minor
-- Better style/format of questions.
+- Better user feedback of broken websocket connections